How to Get an Oregon CCB License

 Frequently Asked Questions

 Last updated: April 2026.
-Information sourced from the Oregon CCB Licensing page.
+Information sourced from the Oregon CCB Licensing page and the Oregon Secretary of State fee schedule.

 Application Checklist